akohli74/coder/README.md

   * The base class handles all the logic to Start, Stop, Restart, and Dispose of a "runnable" Task.

 #### Limitations/Known Issues
-  * Where's the Client? (coming in the future)
-  * Can only have one server at a time.
+  * Can only have one server and one client at a time.
+Future versions will support a collection of Servers and Clients.